Colebrooke, Devon

 Colebrooke gave its name to Colebrook, Connecticut, United States.

 Roman road

-The remains of the agger can be seen in a field some 300m South of Rag Lane and just to the East of Five Acre Copse.
+The remains of the agger can be seen in a field some 300 metres south of Rag Lane and just to the east of Five Acre Copse.
 This is also clearly visible from aerial views accessible online.
 The road follows the same line all the way from North Tawton to this point where the route becomes less obvious.
-A rather straight lane along the ridge of hills to the East of the railway line is suggestive of its line.
+A rather straight lane along the ridge of hills to the east of the railway line is suggestive of its line.

 Other History

 Colebrooke is also the supposed site of a Roman fort or marching camp just outside the village to the East.
 However, there is no evidence for this and it appears to refer to a square field that used to sit astride a straight run of hedgerows that was mistakenly identified as the course of the Roman road to Exeter in the 1980s (see 'Devon's Past an Aerial View' by Frances Griffith ISBN 0 86114-833-9).
 Two of this field's hedgerows have since been removed.